 Comparing home broadband in Belfast

 Good news for Belfasts residents when it comes to home broadband, the area has wide access to everything from basic ADSL to super fast fibre optic broadband.
-All the exchanges have LLU providers for the best value packages from ISPs such as Sky and TalkTalk.
+All the exchanges have LLU providers for the best value packages from the best UK ISPs such as Sky and TalkTalk.
 And fibre is enabled for speeds of up to 76Mb using BT lines or up to 200Mb on the Virgin Media network.

-But just because a particular broadband service is available at your nearest exchange it does not guarantee coverage to your home or business.
+But just because a particular unlimited broadband service is available at your nearest exchange it does not guarantee coverage to your home or business.

 There are various factors in play such as distance from the exchange and whether fibre optic has been installed in your street.
 Virgin Media broadband in particular is not as widespread and you can run into situations where the neighbours can get it, but you can’t.

-The first thing to do when comparing broadband is to tap your postcode into our comparison tables, like the one above.
+The first thing to do when comparing broadband deals is to tap your postcode into our comparison tables, like the one above.
 This will filter the results to show only deals which should be available to your property.
 After using the comparison table to find the best value package, click through to the ISP to perform a final check on availability before proceeding.

 Fibre broadband coverage and speed in Belfast